Official Master’s Degree “Barcelona Jazz Master”

 Objectives and competencies

-The general objective of the Artistic Master of Advanced Studies in Jazz and Modern Music is the training of specialized professionals.
-Specifically, this master’s degree aims to:
+The general objective of the Artistic Master’s Degree in Advanced Studies in Jazz and Modern Music is to train professionals with a high degree of specialisation.

-• To promote in each student a process of continuous and high quality artistic development.
+• Promote in each student a process of continuous and high quality artistic development.

-• Encourage students to consider, develop and consolidate themselves as intelligent musicians, expanding and integrating their intellectual, emotional and physical resources, reflected in the practice of musical excellence, planning and implementing personal projects.
+• Encourage the development of students and their consolidation as musicians, expanding and integrating the intellectual, emotional and physical resources that will be reflected in the practice of musical excellence, and planning and implementing personal projects.

 Who is it for

-It is intended for students who want to:
+The master’s degree is aimed at students who want to:

-• Access to advanced training and professional specialization in the field of interpretation and musical composition in Jazz and Modern Music.
+• Access advanced training and professional specialisation in the field of performance and musical composition in Jazz and Modern Music.

-• Prepare for entry into the professional world of work at the highest level, and acquire the knowledge, flexibility, imagination and assessment tools to contribute to the development of a professional practice in today’s artistic life.
+• Prepare for entry into the professional world of work at the highest level and acquire the knowledge, flexibility, imagination and assessment tools necessary to contribute to the development of a professional practice in today’s artistic life.

 Professors

-The Master’s is taught by professors from the Department of Jazz and Modern Music, in addition to external teachers with a recognized artistic and professional background.
+The Master’s is taught by professors from the Department of Jazz and Modern Music and by external teachers with a recognized artistic and professional background.

 NameSubject